Khyber District: Demographics

-At the time of the 2017 census the district had a population of 1,126,973, of which 504,502 were male and 479,669 female.
-The rural population was 886,789 (90.10%) while the urban population was 97,457 (9.90%).
-The literacy rate was 41.97% – the male literacy rate was 65.08% while the female literacy rate was 18.10%.
-1,273 people in the district were religious minorities, mainly Christians.
-Pashto was the predominant language, spoken by 98.83% of the population.
+As of the 2023 census, Khyber district has 166,805 households and a population of 1,146,267.
+The district has a sex ratio of 109.18 males to 100 females and a literacy rate of 38.45%: 58.08% for males and 17.16% for females.
+395,308 (34.5% of the surveyed population) are under 10 years of age.
+94,707 (8.26%) live in urban areas.
+3,605 (0.39%) people in the district were religious minorities, mainly Christians.
+Pashto was the predominant language, spoken by 99.70% of the population.

-The majority of the tribes in Khyber Agency are Afridis.
-However, there are important pockets of Mullagoris, Shilmanis, Bangashs and Shinwaries.
+The majority of the tribes in the Khyber District are Afridis.
+However, there are other tribes residing too.
+Those include Mullagori, Shilmani, Bangash and Shinwari.

 Insurgency

 Tehrik-i-Taliban Pakistan, Lashkar-e-Islam and Tehreek-e-Nafaz-e-Shariat-e-Mohammadi militants began entering Khyber Agency after the US-led NATO invasion of Afghanistan in 2001.
-Due to absence of a strong government and security network in the area and its rough, mountainous terrain, the area became a hotbed of insurgents and over 90 percent of the agency came under their control in 2007.
-After 2007, the militants began attacking government and military establishments in KPK province, killing many people and wounding many more.
+Due to the absence of a strong government and security network in the area and its rough mountainous terrain, the area became a hotbed of insurgents and over 90 percent of the agency came under their control in 2007.
+After 2007, the militants began attacking the government and military establishments in the KPK province, killing many people and wounding many more.
 The Pakistan Army began an operation in 2008 to clear the agency of militants and restore normal life in the area.
 The operation continued for years and resulted in the killing of hundreds of TTP militants and Pakistan Army soldiers.
-The Local Aman Lashkars or peace committees supported the army by fighting the foreign terrorists.
-By July 2012, a major part of the agency was cleared but military operation continued in Bara Tehsil of the agency.
+The local Aman Lashkars or peace committees supported the army by fighting the foreign terrorists.
+By July 2012, a major part of the district was cleared but military operation continued in Bara Tehsil of the district.
 The operation also produced a large number of internally displaced people.